 Regimen choice — The optimal regimen to be used in the neoadjuvant setting for patients with initially resectable hepatic metastases is not established.
-NCCN guidelines suggest FOLFOX or FOLFIRI or XELOX with or without bevacizumab, or FOLFIRI with or without cetuximab or panitumumab, or FOLFOX with or without panitumumab (if KRAS wild type) (table 4).
-(See "Treatment protocols for colorectal cancer".)
+NCCN guidelines suggest FOLFOX or FOLFIRI or XELOX with or without bevacizumab, or FOLFIRI with or without cetuximab or panitumumab, or FOLFOX with or without panitumumab or cetuximab (if RAS wild type) (table 4).
+Updated consensus-based 2016 guidelines from the European Society for Medical Oncology (ESMO) suggest FOLFOX or XELOX in this setting (See "Treatment protocols for small and large bowel cancer".)

 We do not use bevacizumab in this setting, given the marginal benefits and risk for major complications .
 (See "Toxicity of molecularly targeted antiangiogenic agents: Non-cardiovascular effects" and "Toxicity of molecularly targeted antiangiogenic agents: Cardiovascular effects".)

 However, the data from randomized trials evaluating the benefit of adding an anti-EGFR agent to a front-line oxaliplatin-containing regimen are mixed, and others disagree with this position.
 This controversial subject is discussed in detail elsewhere.
-(See "Systemic chemotherapy for metastatic colorectal cancer: Completed clinical trials", section on 'Plus oxaliplatin' and "Systemic chemotherapy for metastatic colorectal cancer: Completed clinical trials", section on 'Panitumumab combinations' and "Systemic chemotherapy for nonoperable metastatic colorectal cancer: Treatment recommendations", section on 'Cetuximab and panitumumab'.)
+(See "Systemic chemotherapy for metastatic colorectal cancer: Completed clinical trials", section on 'Plus oxaliplatin' and "Systemic chemotherapy for metastatic colorectal cancer: Completed clinical trials", section on 'Panitumumab combinations' and "Systemic chemotherapy for nonoperable metastatic colorectal cancer: Treatment recommendations", section on 'RAS/BRAF wild-type tumors'.)

 However, the definition of "initially unresectable" in these reports is subjective and based in part on the aggressiveness of the liver surgeon.
 In our own experience, the frequency of converting a patient with truly unresectable disease to the point of resectability through the use of neoadjuvant chemotherapy is fairly low (on the order of 5 to 15 percent, even in the hands of aggressive surgeons).

-Whether higher resectability rates can be achieved using regimens that contain both oxaliplatin and irinotecan such as FOLFOXIRI (folinic acid, 5-FU, oxaliplatin, and irinotecan, (table 6)) is unclear.
-High rates of successful resection for patients with initially unresectable liver metastases have been reported for the FOLFOXIRI regimen [114,115,124].
-However, a preliminary report of the TRIBE trial, which compared bevacizumab plus either FOLFOXIRI or FOLFIRI in patients with unresectable mCRC, use of FOLFOXIRI did not result in a significantly higher secondary complete (R0) liver resection rate (15 versus 12 percent), and it was clearly more toxic .
+Whether higher resectability rates can be achieved using regimens that contain both oxaliplatin and irinotecan such as FOLFOXIRI (leucovorin, FU, oxaliplatin, and irinotecan (table 6)) is unclear.
+High rates of successful resection for patients with initially unresectable liver metastases have been reported for the FOLFOXIRI regimen, with or without bevacizumab, in some trials and pooled analyses [118,119,128-130] but not others.
+This subject is discussed in detail elsewhere.
 (See "Systemic chemotherapy for metastatic colorectal cancer: Completed clinical trials", section on 'First-line IROX and FOLFOXIRI'.)

 The following represents the available data from randomized trials of chemotherapy with and without a biologic agent:

-●The benefit of agents targeting the epidermal growth factor receptor (EGFR) is modest, at best.
+●The benefit of agents targeting the EGFR is modest, at best.
 The randomized phase II CELIM trial of cetuximab in combination with either an irinotecan or oxaliplatin-based regimen showed a high resectability rate of 34 percent, but the absence of a control group not receiving cetuximab precludes assessment of the contribution of cetuximab .

 A benefit for adding cetuximab was also suggested in a small Chinese trial in which 138 patients with initially unresectable liver metastases from KRAS wild-type mCRC were randomly assigned chemotherapy (FOLFIRI or mFOLFOX6) with or without cetuximab .
 The complete (R0) resection rates were 26 percent (18 of 70) in the cetuximab group and 7 percent (5 of 68) with chemotherapy alone.
 Benefit was seen regardless of the chemotherapy regimen used.

-On the other hand, in the setting of potentially operable liver metastases, a preliminary report of the EPOC trial (FOLFOX with or without cetuximab for 12 weeks before and 12 weeks after surgery) showed that the addition of cetuximab was associated with a significantly worse PFS (14.8 versus 24.2 months) .
+On the other hand, in the setting of potentially operable liver metastases, the new EPOC trial (FOLFOX with or without cetuximab for 12 weeks before and 12 weeks after surgery) showed that the addition of cetuximab was associated with a significantly worse progression-free survival (14.8 versus 24.2 months) .
 (See 'Regimen choice' above.)

-●The addition of dual antibody therapy to cytotoxic regimens failed to provide any benefit [132,133].
+●The addition of dual antibody therapy to cytotoxic regimens failed to provide any benefit, and it is not recommended.

 The modest benefits of adding a biologic agent to the chemotherapy backbone must be counterbalanced by the high cost and potential for added toxicity, particularly with bevacizumab.
 (See 'Issues related to bevacizumab' above.)